-Many men will suffer the pain and inconvenience of jock itch at some time during their lives.
-The itchy feeling in the groin may be painful enough to wake you at night.
-The good news?
-Jock itch can be treated, usually inexpensively and at home, and some basic preventive maintenance can keep it from coming back.
+Many men (and some women) will suffer the pain and inconvenience of jock itch at some time during their lives.
+The good news is that jock itch can be treated, usually inexpensively, and at home.
+Once you treat it, you can take some basic preventive measures to keep it from coming back.

 Jock itch is caused by a fungal infection.
 Warm, moist areas are the best environments for fungi to grow.
-You may be at a higher risk of getting jock itch if you wear wet, damp, or dirty clothes; share towels that are infected with the fungus; perspire a lot; or wear tight clothing.
+Heat and humidity increase your risk of developing jock itch.
+You may be at a higher risk of if you wear wet, damp, or tight clothing, such as a jockstrap or swimsuit, or if you are overweight or obese.
+You can also get jock itch from sharing towels or clothing that are infected with the fungus.

 One is called intertrigo, a skin irritation caused when the body folds rub against each other.
 It becomes worse when you are hot and sweaty.
 Symptoms include redness and peeling.
 Another condition is a form of seborrhea that is related to

 Erythrasma (a bacteria infection) and

 are other common conditions that may mimic jock itch.

 If you notice something reddening your groin, do not wait for it to get worse.
 It is much easier to treat in the early stages.
 Most forms of jock itch respond to over-the-counter products containing various anti-fungal formulas.
 Medications come in lotions, sprays, powders, and creams.

 Be sure to carefully follow the directions for using any medication.
 The fungus can return if it is not properly treated.
 Buy a product that is specifically made to treat jock itch.
 Medication for athlete's foot, another fungal infection, may be too harsh.

 Take some time to check your feet and the spaces between your toes for signs athlete's foot.
 There is some thought that you can carry fungus from your bare feet to your groin when you put on your underwear or pants.